droglenc/NCMTH107/resources/Syllabus-Current.md

 <br>

-What you learn in <strong>Statistical Concepts and Analysis</strong> will help you answer these questions.
+What you learn in this <strong>Statistical Concepts and Analysis</strong> class will help you answer these questions.

 <p style="margin-bottom:2cm;"></p>